gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian.rst

 After I started researching the topic, and reading books on autism or autobiographies by autistic people, I realized how much of it applied to me.

 It took a bit longer (and a few tests) to get a confirmation from experts, and when it came, many people still had doubts.
 The question that came up the most often was "But how was this never detected before?"
-Autism is generally noticed at a much younger age, and it seemed that for most of my life, I had managed to disguise myself as "neurotypical", meaning someone whose brain works similarly to most people.
+Autism is generally noticed at a much younger age, and it seemed that for most of my life, I had managed to disguise myself as "neurotypical," meaning someone whose brain works similarly to most people.

 The current prevailing hypothesis to explain this, based on an IQ test taken as part of the evaluation process, is that I am privileged to have higher-than-average intellectual capacities, which have allowed me to partly compensate for the different wiring of my brain.
 One way to illustrate this is to use a computer analogy: in a way, my CPU runs at a higher frequency, which has allowed me to emulate with software the hardware that I'm missing.
 What this also means is that it can be exhausting to run this software all the time, so sometimes I need to be by myself.